MDIL-SNU/SIMPLE-NN/README.md

 If you use SIMPLE-NN, please cite this article:

-K.Lee, D.Yoo, W.Jeong *et al*., SIMPLE-NN: An efficient package for training and executing neural-network interatomic potentials, *Computer Physics Communications* (2019), https://doi.org/10.1016/j.cpc.2019.04.014.
+K. Lee, D. Yoo, W. Jeong *et al*., SIMPLE-NN: An efficient package for training and executing neural-network interatomic potentials, *Computer Physics Communications* (2019), https://doi.org/10.1016/j.cpc.2019.04.014.

 ## Installation
 SIMPLE-NN use Tensorflow and mpi4py(optional).